shaunahan/ETL_in_python/README.md

 # Building ETL piplines in Python

+I performed two ETL exercises: <br>
-### 1. ETL exercise: use `SQLite` to perform simple ETL tasks with worldbank database.
+1. `ETL exercise`: use SQLite to perform simple ETL tasks with worldbank database.
-### 2. ETL_pipelines Folder: This folder contains project for creating pipelines in python to efficiently extract, transform, and load data into the system.
+2. `Building ETL_pipelines`: created pipelines in python to efficiently extract, transform, and load data into the system.
+The detailed files below are all located in a folder.

 1. `extract.py`: create the local directory for saving data, define a function to download a file (zipped) that contains the housing transaction info.
 2. `tables.py`: use engines and sessions to connect database with SQLAlchemy, tables for raw and cleaned data.